nitindhamija/system-design/system-design.md

 Now if think about the caching scenario above the problem with this configuration is when we add and or remove the servers. let's say i add another server 5 now many of the request which were going to let's s1 will go to s2 now and many of the req going to s2 will now go to s3 and same for rest of the servers so their caches stored at old servers will not be useful anymore.

-since there are 5 servers the load will 20% each so now observer below the change impact
+since there are 5 servers the load will be 20% on each so now observer below the change impact

 s1 5% load will go to s2 and
 s2 will have 5% new load from s1 i.e to build new cache